brycie-boy/The_Cosmos/🔮 The Cosmos/☯️ The Flow.md

 _“The Tao of the sage is work without effort”_

-The goal I have for [[The Cosmos]] is to create a seamless and stress free learning, thinking, and teaching experience.
+The goal I have for [[🔮 The Cosmos]] is to create a seamless and stress free learning, thinking, and teaching experience.
 To accomplish this, I established an [[Evergreen notes]] writing practice.
-My workflow for this practice consists of 3 stages.
+My workflow for this practice consists of 3 stages:

 1. [[Ingestion]]
 2. [[Digestion]]